kostiyaNEAR/Grants-Program/2skylab.md

 ## Future Plans

-Please include here

 - Short term, we plan to promote the mintbase marketplace and the utility tools we have developed to attempt to bring in more traffic to the marketplace.
 We will promote our utility tools to other mintbase stores through our social accounts and personal connections.
 We plan to host events to showcase our devised NFT utility to the general public, showcasing the benefits of owning our mints (such as auto royalties to first buyer), onboarding new users to NEAR (by helping them set up NEAR wallets) and taking on partenrships with established businesses in Hong Kong, trying to appeal to them by promoting our fixed rate NFT functionality + encouraging them to set up their own Mintbase stores and implement our NFT utility tools as a way to meaningfully engage in the evolution of web3 and blockchain.
 We are honing in on the 'FOMO', but instead of merely monetizing this aspect, we want to offer a meaningful means for businesses to incorporate NFT and web3 apps to their own business practices, positioning mintbase and our utility tools as the perfect way to jump on board.
 - In the long term, we plan to develop more NFT utility tools and add them to the standalone app we are developing (Milestone 4), prior, we will need to undergo the development of the tools described in the milestones above, taking into consideration all the difficulties encountered in the process.
 This is something new to our team and we are taking on a learning curve, we don't want to over extend our ambitions but are sincerely willing to position ourselves as key players in developement of NFT utility tools pertaining to the Mintbase/ NEAR ecosystem.
 Upon completion of Milestone 4 we will begin to draw out further NFT utility tools.
-We hope that down the line we would be able innovate our standalone app with NFT utility tools towards compatibility not only with other stores on mintbase but also other NFT standards and markeplaces, truly living up to the LABS' part of our company name.
+We hope that down the line we would be able innovate our standalone app with NFT utility tools towards compatibility not only with other stores on mintbase but also other NFT standards and markeplaces, truly living up to the LAB' part of our company name.

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** We were introduced to the grants programme by mintbase representative + subsequently we have been closely following Mintbase's progress and have found the announcement through medium.com

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Thus far we have received funding from Mintbase DAO to startup our store, to this date we have released one collection of NFTs, this is a phygital collection featuring works of the infamous rockstar graphic designer Ruby Mazur, we are currently working on releasing the second collection with HK based sketch artist The Ink Trail, furthermore we have artworks ready from a famous HK artist Anna Salenko.
-We plan to host our second event towards the end of May to showcasse the releases and announce further releases, in this event we want to use some of the profits from ticketing in order to fund NEAR wallets for our attendees.
+We plan to host our second event towards the end of July to showcasse the releases and announce further releases, in this event we want to use some of the profits from ticketing in order to fund NEAR wallets for our attendees.
 Through our previous release of Ruby Mazur's artwork we have onboarded 2 new users to the NEAR blockchain.
 We are in the talks with local NFT startups as (Whub) in attempts to devise a collaboration utilizing their Decentraland land.
 We have also talked with Hang Seng Bank to help them design NFTs, we are currently awaiting their response, ideally we can present the tools we outlined above as an incentive for them to open their own Mintbase store to meaningfully adapt the current web3 trends.
 We also partnered with a local firm The Rose Rituals on a project called ForkX, which will is a NFT pop up museum in Hong Kong, first event is scheduled for November 2022, details are being worked on as I am writing this grant proposal.